-- 1. Reducing the number of processes (steps) a businesses operating with food needs to perform in order to get registered in the prescribed registries: - SV: Number of steps identified in the analysis
+1. Reducing the number of processes (steps) a businesses operating with food needs to perform in order to get registered in the prescribed registries:

+SV: Number of steps identified in the analysis TV: Reduced number of steps by a minimum of 30%

-TV: Reduced number of steps by a mi •
+TV: Reduced number of steps by a minimum of 30%

 Measure description Deadline for realization/ realization period Institution responsible for realization Partners in realization

-The optimization of the most common MAFWM TA
+The optimization of the most common MAFWM ТА

 administrative procedure relevant for Business Registers Agency

 starting a business and for the (hereinafter: BRA)

 conditions of operating within a sector.

 The Action plan's priority is the field of

 agriculture.
 In this sector, there is a

 problem with facilities working with

 food that operate without an approval,

 i.e. they are not registered in the

 registry of approved facilities managed

 by MAFWM, which is a pre-requisite for

 operating in the area of food

 production and placement.
 A similar

 problem is seen in the field of

 production and trade of alcoholic

 beverages and production of grapes

 and vine, with businesses not being

 included in relevant registries, which

 classifies them as non-registered

 entities.
 Namely, all of these entities

 can be considered operating in the

 shadow zone, without being aware of

 it, due to lack of knowledge about

 regulations and obligations to register

 in specific registries.

 The solution for higher compliance and

 fair competition in this sector is seen in

 the optimization of procedures for

 registering or getting approval for those

 working with food, which would also

 enable efficient control through

-enable efficient control through automated exchange of data among institutions.
+automated exchange of data among

+institutions.

-Further on, there is a need to enable exchange of information about coffee producers between MAFWM and Tax Administration, in order to reduce possibility of illegal placement of products that do not comply with the product safety and excise goods requirements.
+Further on, there is a need to enable

-Description of activities Deadline for realization/ realization period Institution responsible for realization Partners in realization 4.4.1 Performing a business analysis and functional specification for optimizing procedures for registration of entities operating with food in the BRA, in the MAFWM, (with possibility of including the process of approval as well), as well the registration with Tax Administration in case of coffee and spirits producers.
-Q4 2019 MAFWM Ministry of Finance - ΠУ ITE NALED NPPS Ministry of Health BRA 4.4.2 Amending regulations to enable implementation of analysis recommendations from item 4.4.1.
-Q1 2020 Ministry of Finance MAFWM NPPS NALED BRA 4.4.3 Procurement and installing of software and hardware required for optimization of registries in the MAFWM and TAZ, related to the procedures referred to in item 4.4.1.
-Q2 2020 ITE TA MAFWM NALED BRA 4.4.4 Testing the system and training public officers to use the system of optimized registration and approval of entities operating with food.
-Q2 2020 National Academy of Public Administration TA BRA MAFWM ITE NALED
+exchange of information about coffee

+producers between MAFWM and Tax

+Administration, in order to reduce

+possibility of illegal placement of

+products that do not comply with the

+product safety and excise goods

+requirements.

+Description of activities Deadline for realization/ realization period Institution responsible for realization Partners in realization

+4.4.1 Performing a business analysis Q4 2019 MAFWM ITE

+and functional specification for Ministry of Finance - ПУ NALED

+optimizing procedures for NPPS

+registration of entities operating Ministry of Health

+with food in the BRA, in the MAFWM, (with possibility of BRA

+including the process of

+approval as well), as well the

+registration with Tax

+Administration in case of coffee

+and spirits producers.

+4.4.2 Amending regulations to enable Q1 2020 Ministry of Finance NPPS

+implementation of analysis MAFWM NALED

+recommendations from item BRA

+4.4.1.

+4.4.3 Procurement and installing of Q2 2020 ITE NALED

+software and hardware required ТА BRA

+for optimization of registries in MAFWM

+the MAFWM and TAZ, related to the procedures referred to in

+item 4.4.1.

+4.4.4 Q2 2020 National Academy of ITE

+public officers to use the system , Public Administration NALED

+of optimized registration and ТА

+approval of entities operating BRA

+with food.
+MAFWM

+OF ( CIFIC GOAL 5: RAISING AWA NOMY

+asure 5.1: Introducing financi a schools and promotion of c - num of elementary and

+rmance indicators:

+lumber of trainings intended for tea ichers

+V: 0

+Т V:

+2. N lumber of held classes in schools

+S V: 0

+V:

+lumber of debates and student com petitions in faculties

+V: 0 V:

+1 v.
+Deadline for

+Measure description realization/ realization period Institution responsible for realization Partners in realization